Selecting a Restoration Contractor

 When it comes to restoration, you may encounter two primary types of contractors:

-Insurance Preferred Vendors: These are contractors who have a direct agreement with insurance carriers to be part of a "preferred" program.
+• Insurance Preferred Vendors: These are contractors who have a direct agreement with insurance carriers to be part of a "preferred" program.
 While preferred vendors often come with guarantees (typically extended warranties on work), it is important to understand the insurance operational model.
 Preferred vendors may pay an 8-12% "kickback" or referral fee back to the insurance carrier as a condition of participation in these programs.
 An adjuster may insist on using a preferred vendor or threaten that a claim will be denied if the preferred vendor is not used; this is inappropriate.
 Affected community members may use any contractor or vendor that is licensed, insured, bonded and qualified to complete the work according to industry standards.
+This may or may not be a preferred, or program vendor; each recovery case is different, ensure to complete your due diligence to understand which contractor is best for your situation.

-Your Right: An insurance company or adjuster should never coerce, force, or unduly influence you into using a specific vendor.
+• Your Right: An insurance company, adjuster or vendor should never coerce, force, or unduly influence you into using a specific vendor.
 This constitutes a conflict of interest.
 Your adjuster should remain neutral regarding your choice of contractor, provided they are licensed, insured, bonded, and qualified for the necessary services.
 If an adjuster attempts to force or coerce your decision, report this behavior to Insurance.CA.GOV.

 The Critical Need for Fire Restoration Specialists